 Universal Credit is a new single payment for working age people who are looking for work or on a low income.
 It has been rolled out across the country and was introduced in our area in March 2015.
 The introduction initially only applied to people that were single and would have previously applied for Jobseekers Allowance.

-In May 2016, Universal Credit Full Service was rolled out in Lowestoft, meaning that the most new claims to 'legacy benefits' made since then, within postal codes NR32, NR33, NR34 4 and IP19 1, would claim Universal Credit instead.
+In May 2016, Universal Credit Full Service was rolled out to Lowestoft Jobcentre, meaning that most new claims to 'legacy benefits' made since then, within postal codes NR32, NR33, NR34 4 and IP19 1, would claim Universal Credit instead.
 These “legacy benefits” are Housing Benefit, Working Tax Credit, Child Tax Credit, Income Support, Jobseekers Allowance and Employment and Support Allowance.